Complete Guide to Gradient-Based Optimizers in Deep Learning

 Role of an Optimizer

-As discussed in the introduction part of the article, Optimizers update the parameters of neural networks such as weights and learning rate to minimize the loss function.
-Here, the loss function acts as a guide to the terrain telling optimizer if it is moving in the right direction to reach the bottom of the valley, the global minimum.
+As discussed in the introduction, Optimizers update the parameters of neural networks, such as weights and learning rate, to minimize the loss function.
+Here, the loss function guides the terrain, telling the optimizer if it is moving in the right direction to reach the bottom of the valley, the global minimum.

-Let us imagine a climber hiking down the hill with no sense of direction.
-He doesn’t know the right way to reach the valley in the hills, but, he can understand whether he is moving closer (going downhill) or further away (uphill) from his final destination.
-If he keeps taking steps in the correct direction, he will reach to his aim i.,e the valley
+Let us imagine a climber hiking down the hill with no direction.
+He doesn’t know the right way to reach the valley in the hills, but he can understand whether he is moving closer (going downhill) or further away (uphill) from his final destination.
+If he keeps taking steps in the correct direction, he will reach his aim i.,e the valley

 Instances of Gradient-Based Optimizers

-Different instances of Gradient descent based Optimizers are as follows:
+Different instances of Gradient descent Optimizers are as follows:

 • Batch Gradient Descent or Vanilla Gradient Descent or Gradient Descent (GD)